johnwcowan/pdp8x/fpp.md

  * Set M[FAPT+3] to FBASE
  * Set M[FAPT+4] to FPC

- Then set FF to 1.
+ Then FF is set to 1.